 Create a Virtual USB Drive in VMware Workstation

 ehci:0.deviceType = “disk”

-ehci:0.fileName = “vm-usb-key.vmdk
+ehci:0.fileName = “vm-usb-key.vmdk”

 ehci:0.readonly = “FALSE”

+Just make sure the name for the ehci:0.fileName line matches the exact name of your previously created VMDK file.
+If the file names do not match perfectly, the virtual machine will fail to boot entirely.
 Then you can save your VMX file and double click it to open the VM in VMware Workstation.

 Configure the Virtual USB Drive in the Guest Operating System

 Next you will need to start your virtual machine so you can have your guest OS configure the new virtual USB drive for usage.
-This process will vary depending on if you are using Windows or Linux etc. For Windows, you can right click on your Safely remove hardware icon and you should see your new virtual USB drive with its assigned letter.
+This process will vary depending on if you are using Windows or Linux as your guest environment.
+The operating system handles the new hardware injection automatically during the boot sequence.

 Eject Virtual USB Disk

-If you try and open your new virtual USB drive, you will get a message saying it needs to be formatted before you can use it.
-You will have to complete this procedure before continuing.
+If you want to change the letter, you can open Disk Management and see your new USB drive and change drive the letter if needed.
+If you try and open your new virtual USB drive in File Explorer, you will get an error message.
+It will say the drive needs to be formatted before you can use it.
+You will have to complete this formatting procedure before continuing.
+Accept the prompt and format the drive using the NTFS or FAT32 file system..

 USB Drive Format

-You will also be able to see it in your VMware Workstation system tray at the lower right and if you hover your mouse over it, you will see the name of your VMDK file.
+After you format your new virtual USB drive, you will be able to use it just like a physical USB drive attached to your local computer.
+You will also be able to see it in your active VMware Workstation system tray at the lower right corner of your host screen.
+If you hover your mouse over it, you will see the specific name of your VMDK file.

+Create a Virtual USB Drive in VMware Workstation